-- 7.2.42 The factors affecting air quality that are relevant for the draft Nuclear NPS depend on the type, scale, detailed design, locational characteristics and to a limited extent ancillary activities of the proposed new nuclear power stations.
-As well as these site specific issues, there are certain common implications for air quality arising from a NPS as follows: - · Emissions to air of non-radioactive air quality pollutants/greenhouse gases; and - Possibility of national and transboundary effects, in the event of a significant unintended release of radioactive emissions. - 7.2.43 Due principally to the relatively low level of air pollutant emissions from nuclear power stations overall air quality in the UK is likely to improve as a result of replacing oil, coal and gas fuelled electricity generation with nuclear power. - 7.2.44 In areas local to the proposed nuclear power stations air quality, in respect of dust (temporarily during construction) and traffic pollutants, would be expected to worsen as a result of emissions from construction and workforce vehicles.
-However, it would be possible to mitigate such effects through measures such as highway improvements, use of rail and sea transport and the adoption of sustainable traffic and travel management plans. - 7.2.45 There is a risk of deterioration in air quality due to radioactive releases to air or accidental releases of radioactive emissions.
+- possibility of national and transboundary effects, in the event of a significant unintended release of radioactive emissions. - 7.2.43 Due, principally, to the relatively low level of air pollutant emissions from nuclear power stations overall air quality in the UK is likely to improve as a result of constructing nuclear power stations instead of oil, coal and gas fired power stations. - 7.2.44 In areas local to the proposed nuclear power stations, air quality (in respect of dust during construction and traffic pollutants) would be expected to worsen as a result of emissions from construction and workforce vehicles.
+However, it would be possible to mitigate such effects through measures such as damping down the construction site regularly, selection of cleaner fuels, highway improvements, use of rail and sea transport and the adoption of sustainable traffic and travel management plans. - 7.2.45 There is a risk of deterioration in air quality due to radioactive releases to air or accidental releases of radioactive emissions.
 However, the risk of such an accident is judged to be very small because of the strict regulatory regime in place in the UK.

-7.2.46 The AoS recommends that the NPS could highlight to the IPC that effects on air quality are unlikely to be significant but that effects associated with the construction phase should be considered in the scope of the project level EIAs.
+Radioactive discharges will also need to be within authorised limits.
+Therefore significant transboundary effects are not considered likely. - 7.2.46 The revised AoS recommended that the revised draft NPS could highlight to the IPC that effects on air quality are unlikely to be significant but that effects associated with the construction phase should be considered in the scope of the project level EIAs.